The Complete Dating Profile Audit: Tips to Get More Matches (UK Guide 2026)

 Read through your entire profile—photos, bio, and prompts included.
 Now, describe the "vibe" it gives off in three words.
 Are you coming across as "fun, adventurous, and social"?
 Or is it more "boring, lonely, and low-effort"?

 Your profile is your personal brand.
-Make sure it's one you're proud to broadcast.
+Make sure it is one you are proud to broadcast.

 Consistency is key to passing the vibe check.
 If your bio says you love the outdoors but all your photos are indoor selfies, it creates a disconnect.
-If your profile is filled with wild party photos but your prompts say you're looking for a serious relationship, it's confusing.
+If your profile is filled with wild party photos but your prompts say you are looking for a serious relationship, it is confusing.

 Ensure your photos, words, and stated intentions all align to tell the same compelling story.